edaplayground/epwave/docs/intro.rst

 EPWave is a free interactive browser-based waveform viewer for design and verification engineers.
 The primary use cases are:

+* Run prototype/example code on EDA Playground and view wave results with EPWave.
 * Quickly view waves for simulations that ran in the cloud (private or public).

   * Example: EPWave plugs into existing browser-based regression systems.

-* (Coming Soon) Run prototype/example code on EDA Playground and view wave results with EPWave.

 EPWave is part of the `EDA Playground <http://www.edaplayground.com>`_ tool suite.